sparkflows/sparkflows-docs/docs/user-guide/web-app/export-and-import-analytics-app.rst

 Importing Analytics App
 ==============

-Fire allows you to import Analytics App.
-Below are the steps for importing Analytics App in Fire.
+Fire allows you to import Analytics Application.
+Below are the steps for importing Analytics Application in Fire.

-* Go to the Analytics App Page
+* Go to the Analytics Apps Page

   - Click on the Import button.
   - It has 2 dropdown option i.e Import and Import into databricks.